View Cancer Clinical Trials

 - Any substantial change in medication (e.g., new class of medication, major dose or regimen change, etc.) for treatment of clinically significant cardiac related condition within 1 month prior to study day 1.
 (NOTE: Patients receiving cardiac medications should be on stable doses for at least 2 weeks prior to study day 1.)

 - Known central nervous system (CNS) metastases or leptomeningeal disease.
-Patients with CNS metastases treated with whole brain radiotherapy, gamma knife, and/or surgery who are considered stable by CNS imaging and are not being treated with corticosteroids 6 weeks prior to study day 1 may be enrolled.
+Patients with CNS metastases treated with whole brain radiotherapy, gamma knife, and/or surgery who are considered stable by CNS imaging and are not being treated with corticosteroids 6 weeks prior to study day 1 may be enrolled to Part 1 only.

-- Active gastrointestinal (GI) bleeding, unrelated to cancer, as evidenced by hematemesis, hematochezia, or melena within 3 months prior to study day 1 without evidence of resolution documented by endoscopy or colonoscopy.
+- Active GI bleeding, unrelated to cancer, as evidenced by hematemesis, hematochezia, or melena within 3 months prior to study day 1 without evidence of resolution documented by endoscopy or colonoscopy.

 - Any active malignancy, other than RCC, for which chemotherapy or other anti-cancer therapy is indicated.
-Patients with adequately treated non-melanoma skin cancer, in situ cancer, or other cancer from which the subject has been disease-free for at least 5 years will be permitted.
+Patients with adequately treated non-melanoma skin cancer, or in situ cancer are permitted.
+Patients with other cancers from which they have been disease-free for at least 5 years will be permitted.

 - Any lesion invading or having encasement = 180 degrees around the wall of a major blood vessel as assessed by computed tomography (CT) scan and/or magnetic resonance imaging (MRI).